 Command Description Documentation Opens the help system.
 Help Preference As stated in Is the Help System Online or Offline?, there is more than one type of help system with different advantages.
 By default the Online version is used.
 If you prefer, you may specify which Help version to use, the Online (default) or Offline (built-in) help system.
 Kollmorgen Developer Network (KDN) Opens a web browser to the Kollmorgen Developer Network (www.kollmorgen.com/developer-network/), a community support site.
-About Show version numbers and other information about the KAS IDE Find KAS IDE Version
+About Shows version numbers and other information about the KAS IDE.
+"Find the KAS IDE Version" ( $\rightarrow$ p.
+127).